Deekshith2023/Template-Book-site-A-free-website-for-book-reviews/README.md

  -  flask run
 And go to the website shown in a web browser.

+A live demo of the project can be seen in [this video](https://www.youtube.com/watch?v=nT2MdSfuj5Q).
 To visit the site online, visit https://reviewyourreads.herokuapp.com/

 ### Contributing: